A colorful gate in Fargegaten in Stavanger

 Continue and learn more on Wikipedia

-The Flam Wooden Bridge in Norway.
+The Sailors' Monument in Bergen, Norway.

-Do you know Norway?
+Do you know the city of Bergen?

 Add your own comment or go to the bottom of the site to read what other visitors have written.